tristanpoland/website/blogs/deploying-bosh/azure.md

 safe local --memory
 ```

-Safe will output the target name of the new Vault and authenticate to it
+Safe will output the target name of the new Vault, target it, and authenticate
-automatically.
+to it automatically.

 ## Configuring a New BOSH Installation